William Tenney

 Troubleshooting Solid Body Counts and Volume Discrepancies in Your 3D Modeling Workflow

 Struggling with mismatched solid body counts or unexpected volume discrepancies in your model?
-This walkthrough pinpoints common SolidWorks pitfalls and shows you exactly how to fix them.
+This walkthrough pinpoints common SOLIDWORKS pitfalls and shows you exactly how to fix them.

 -